Sridevi to lie in Bhagya bungalow, her home for underprivileged children

 Mumbai: Sridevi breathed her last on Sunday morning, where she was in Dubai after attending her nephew Mohit Marwah’s wedding there.
 As per the latest reports, Sridevi’s mortal remains have left the embalming unit and will be airlifted shortly.
 The mortal remains are expected to reach by 10:30 pm at Mumbai airport.

 We also hear that Anil Ambani has sent a chartered flight to Dubai to collect Sridevi’s mortal remains.
-She will be taken from the Mumbai airport to Bhagya bungalow in Versova, the place where she used to run a school for underprivileged children, which is where celebrities will supposedly pay their respects to her.
-This will be followed by her last rites, which will be held at approximately 1 pm in Pawan Hans, Vile Parle crematorium on Wednesday afternoon.
+She will be taken from the Mumbai airport to Bhagya bungalow in Versova, the place where she used to run a school for underprivileged children.

-This will reportedly be followed by Chautha that will be held on Thursday i.e. on February 28.
+The late actress' spokesperson issued an official statement on behalf of the family, which states, "On behalf of Khushi, Janhvi, Boney Kapoor, the entire Kapoor and Ayyappan families, a sincere thanks to the media for your continued sensitivity and support during this emotional moment.

+Condolences and last respects to be held on 28th Feb Wednesday, 9.30 am to 12.30 pm at Celebration Sports Club, Garden No 5, Lokhandwala Complex, Andheri West, Mumbai, Maharashtra - 400053.
+The last journey will commence at 2 pm from Celebration Sports Club to Pawan Hans.

 Three days after she died in her hotel suite in Dubai, authorities issued the final clearance letter on Tuesday afternoon that will enable Bollywood actor and legend Sridevi to come home to India.